rixx/books.rixx.de/data/reviews/robert-bly/a-little-book-on-the-human-shadow/index.md

 On a whim, I read A Little Book on the Human Shadow.
 It's very short, and it felt very much worth my time.

-It's a pretty even split: I felt indifferent about a third of it (mostly the poetry commentary), I wasn't interested in another third (very specific to US American culture, and of a certain time or generation), and the last third was extremely useful and interesting.
+It's an even split: I felt indifferent about a third of it (mostly the poetry commentary), I wasn't interested in another third (very specific to US American culture, and of a certain time or generation), and the last third was extremely useful and interesting.
 As it's a very short book, I count that as a win.